Noemi Jaffe

-Noemi Jaffe (born 1962) is a Brazilian writer, teacher and literary critic.
+Noemi Jaffe (born 1962) is a Brazilian writer, teacher, and literary critic.

 Life

-Jaffe was born in 1962 in São Paulo from Serbian Jewish parents and was raised in the Bom Retiro neighborhood.
-She became a PhD in Brazilian Literature at the University of São Paulo at the end of her teaching career.
-She had written a thesis on Antonio Cicero's poetry.
+Jaffe was born in 1962 in São Paulo to Serbian Jewish parents and raised in the Bom Retiro neighbourhood.
+She earned a PhD in Brazilian Literature at the University of São Paulo.
+Her thesis dealt with Antonio Cicero's poetry.

-Jaffe teaches creative writing at Casa do Saber, Instituto Vera Cruz and A Escrevedeira and collaborates for newspaper Folha de São Paulo as literary critic.
-Her career turnaround happened in 2005 when she published a book of poetry.
-The book's reception raised her ambitions and she devoted the majority of her efforts to writing.
+Jaffe teaches Creative Writing at Casa do Saber, Instituto Vera Cruz, and A Escrevedeira, as well as writing for the newspaper Folha de São Paulo as a literary critic.
+She gained notoriety in 2005 through publishing a book of poetry.
+Since its positive reception, she has devoted the majority of her efforts to writing.

-Her 2012 book O que os cegos estão sonhando which translates as "What are the Blind Men Dreaming" is based on the diary of her mother.
-Her mother's parents were murdered in Auschwitz concentration camp and her mother survived to write a diary in Sweden that Noemi and her daughter translated.
+Her 2012 book "O que os cegos estão sonhando" (What Are The Blind Men Dreaming) is based on her mother's diary.
+Jaffe's grandparents were murdered in the Auschwitz concentration camp; her mother survived to write a diary in Sweden that Jaffe and her daughter translated.

 Her books have been translated from Portuguese into a dozen languages.